Jabari Parker: 2014–15 season

 On April 17, Parker declared for the 2014 NBA draft in an exclusive autobiographical story in Sports Illustrated.
 He signed with sports agent Rich Paul, but other sources, such as SLAM Magazine, suggest that he signed with B. J. Armstrong.
 Parker declined to participate in the NBA Draft Combine.
 On June 26, Parker was selected no. 2 overall by the Milwaukee Bucks.
 Just prior to the draft, Parker signed a shoe endorsement deal with the Jordan Brand.

 On July 9, 2014, Parker signed with the Bucks and joined them for the 2014 NBA Summer League.

 On October 29, 2014, Parker made his NBA debut in the Bucks' season opener against the Charlotte Hornets.
 In just under 37 minutes of action as a starter, he recorded 8 points, 4 rebounds, 1 assist, and 1 steal in a 108–106 overtime loss.
 Two nights later in his first home game, he posted a double-double with 11 points and 10 rebounds against the Philadelphia 76ers.
 On November 19, he posted a season-high 23 points in a triple-overtime win over the Brooklyn Nets.
 Parker was selected as the October/November Eastern Conference Rookie of the Month.
-On December 15, Parker suffered a season-ending injury by tearing his anterior cruciate ligament (ACL) against the Phoenix Suns.
+On December 15, Parker suffered a season-ending injury by tearing his left anterior cruciate ligament (ACL) against the Phoenix Suns.